CCN-Support/CCN_Wiki/docs/source/mri.rst

 **Allowable Roles:** Full-time staff, Post-doc, Graduate student, or Faculty member

-- Also known as "Responsible User"
+- Also called "Responsible User"
-- Leads scan and serves as console operator
+- Leads the scan and operates the console
-- Can perform all scan related responsibilities independently without the need for supervision
+- Performs scan-related responsibilities independently
-- Responsible for assigning tasks to and providing oversight for the secondary user, especially if secondary user is a Volunteer
+- Assigns tasks to and supervises the Secondary User, especially Volunteers

 3.2.2  Secondary User Definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^